cramdom/lnpoker/README.md

 # Main concepts

 1º An uncesorable and unstopable poker software build on top of the lightning network technology.

-2º A random and verifiable way to generate the deals of the deck 3º No need to deliver your money in advance
+2º A random and verifiable way to generate the deals of the deck.

+3º No need to deliver your money in advance.

-4º Quick transactions to make chip payments in game (btc, no token)
+4º Quick transactions to make chip payments in game (btc, no token).